-Richard Karn – Co-Opted Representative.
-Chair of Governors
+Richard Karn – Co-opted Governor (Chair of Governors)

 In my spare time I enjoy spending time with my son and I play the organ at local churches in Ticehurst and Ewhurst.
 I am actively involved in the campaign to bring a swimming pool to Heathfield.
 I am the link governor for Media and also Chair of the Governing Body.